boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 title: "Tutorial EC2: Edit Template"
 ---

 The imported EC2 template we've been working with contains an EC2 instance and security group.
-Next, we're show you how you can use lono to managed your templates.
+Next, we show you how you can use lono to manage your templates.

 ### Lono Phases Review